gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/NewGV_Asso.png?raw=true)

 #### 2.2.2.
 Data Persistence
 This is a feature that allows to load the snapshot of the view data into the memory to achieve the semi-realtime functionality and improve the query performance.
-It can be run onetime or by scheduling jobs.
+It can be run once or scheduled to run as a recurring job.

 ![alt text](/DataBuilder/images/GV_Persistence.png?raw=true)